-- 2. Adjust the parameters of the four supporting points, as required for the simulation. - 3.
-Do not forget to adjust the global limits for current and power in the screen which you can access with
+- 1. In the function generator menu tap on - 2.
+Adjust the parameters of the four supporting points, as required for the simulation. - 3.
+Do not forget to adjust the global limits for voltage and power in the screen which you can access with touch area. - 4.
+After setting the values for the required signal generation, tap on touch area